|What is the United States Military Academy?|

 During each succeeding year at West Point, you receive progressive leadership responsibilities, using those cadet experiences to hone your leadership skills.
 You learn how to be a team leader during the second year at West Point, guiding two or three cadets in your company.
 In your third year, leadership responsibilities are expanded, helping you learn more about senior noncommissioned officer duties in the U.S. Army.
 This prepares you for cadet officer responsibility during your senior year.
 You learn what it takes to lead larger groups.
 It also prepares you for platoon leadership responsibilities as a lieutenant in the U.S. Army.

 |What are cadet rooms like?|

-Cadet barracks are modern, well-lighted and comfortable.
-There are two or three cadets in each room, with space for desks, closets and beds.
-Eachcadet is required to purchase a personal computer for academic courses and projects.
+Cadet barracks are modern, well-lit, and comfortable.
+There are two or three cadets in each room with space for desks, closets, and beds.
+Each cadet is required to purchase a personal computer for academic courses and projects.
 There are some space restrictions that may limit the number of printers in each room.
 The cadet barracks also feature recreational rooms, lounges and study rooms.

 |Where do the cadets eat their meals?|

 All cadets dine together in the Cadet Mess Hall in Washington Hall.
 Meals are planned to meet the nutritional needs of your busy daily schedule.
 The food is high quality and is served family style.

 |How much pay does a cadet receive?|